MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/3. hpc-matlab-sweep/DemoScript.md

    ![Activity Log](doc/activity_log2.png)

 1. Each task participating in the parametric sweep generated a MATLAB data file named **bananaX.mat**, where X is the taskID.  run\_sweep.bat used AzureBlobCopy.exe to upload the output file to a new container named **output** in the storage account specified in AzureBlobCopy.exe.config.
-You can see these output files in the Windows Azure Management Portal:
+You can see these output files in the Microsoft Azure Management Portal:

    ![Output storage](doc/output_storage1.png)
    ![Output storage](doc/output_storage2.png)